ERC –ADVANCED LIFE SUPPORT COURSE

 Continuous assessment occurs throughout the ALS course, which is based on clinical simulations that allow candidates to demonstrate the core competencies that have been taught on the course.
 These include airway management, initial assessment and resuscitation and cardiac arrest management.
 A final assessment of candidates at the end of the course takes the form of management of a cardiac arrest simulation and a multiple choice questionnaire.

-Those who perform outstandingly well on an ALS course and, in the view of the course faculty, show potential as future instructors, will be offered the opportunity of attending a ERC Generic Instructor Course (GIC).
+* Those who perform outstandingly well , showing potential as future instructors, will be offered the opportunity of attending a ERC Generic Instructor Course (GIC).

 How to get registered

-- Since we have limited vacancies preference may be given to college members or those who are nominated by other professional colleges or those who have performed well at the ILS & ALS courses conducted by the college of Anaesthesiologists & Intensivists of Sri Lanka,
+- Since we have limited vacancies preference may be given to those who have performed well at the local ALS courses or ERC ILS courses

-- Fill the online ERC -ALS candidate application form @ ( www.resuslanka.org)
+- Fill the online ERC -ALS candidate application form (See below -“apply now” )

-- Applicant will receive an e- mail /phone call with the registration status.
-Once the registration status is confirmed can proceed with the payment.
+- Applicant will receive an e- mail confirming registration.
+Once the registration is confirmed can proceed with the payment.

 - Course Fee :

-Course fee covers the cost of course manual, access – to the ERC vertual learning environment ( VLE) 30 hour precourse online learning, administration costs, lunch and refreshments throughout the course duration.
+Course fee covers the cost of course manual, access – to the ERC virtual learning environment ( VLE) 30 hour pre course online learning, administration costs, lunch and refreshments throughout the course duration.

 *Once the payment is completed, access to online learning material will be activated.